 - Do you wish there was an invention to make your life easier or better?
 Describe it.
 What would it do for you?
 Come up with ideas on how that device may be constructed. - 2.
 Determine what types of computers are being used where you work or go to school.
 In which departments are the different types of computer used?
 What are they used for?
-How are they connected to other computers? - 3.
-Imagine a business you could start or run at home.
+How are they connected to other computers? - Imagine a business you could start or run at home.
 What type of business is it?
 What type of computer(s) do you think you'll need?
 Describe the computer system in as much detail as possible, including hardware components in the areas we have discussed so far.
-Keep your notes and then refine your answers after you have completed the course.
+Keep your notes, and then refine your answers after you have completed the course. - Has reality become science fiction?
+Or has science fiction become science fact?
+Watch a recent science fiction movie, and list all the futuristic technology used.